Is it Safe to Feed Dogs Raw Eggs?

 Why the Fear?

-Some websites say your dog should never eat raw eggs for two reasons; because of the possibility of Salmonella or E. coli and because of avidin, a biotin inhibitor.
+Some experts warn against raw eggs for two reasons; because of the possibility of Salmonella or E. coli and because of avidin, a biotin inhibitor.

 The truth is that dogs rarely get Salmonella or E. coli.

 - True, it does begin with the hen.
 This is why organic eggs from a trusted source are so important.
 But even so, even if your dog ate an infected egg the chances of him contracting E. coli or Salmonella is rare.
 Dogs have a very short digestive tract combined with a very acidic stomach.
 This means their short digestion tract does not give time for bacteria to build up – unlike with humans.